Aarhus University Seal

 From a book of 312 pages you are permitted to copy or scan the maximum of 50 pages.

 The journal Juristen from 1997.
 The total number of pages from that year comes to 475 pages.
-You are permitted to scan a maximum of 50 pages.

-With webpages, the 20% is calculated from the total number of webpages on the website.
 This might be difficult to determine, but as a rule of thumb, you may print or upload the equivalent to 50 printed pages.

-NB: With regard to scanned material, the rule is that it may only be shared via a password-protected network, such as Brightspace.
+NB: With regard to scanned material the rule is that it may only be shared via a password-protected network such as Brightspace.

-E-books and e-journals
+Newspaper databases, e-books and e-journals

-If the original is an e-book or an article from one of AU Library's e-journals, then please read about the rules regarding material from the internet
+If the original is an electronic newspaper article from one of AU Library’s newspaper databases (for instance Mediestream or Informedia), an e-book, or an article from one of AU Library's e-journals, the rules regarding material from the internet apply.

 Older works